Lebanon:Operations of the Islamic Resistance on Monday, Dece...

 Allah Almighty is Truthful

-- The Islamic Resistance fighters targeted at 01:00 at dawn a gathering of ‘Israeli’ occupation soldiers in ‘Shtula’ Forest and ‘Al-Raheb’ Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted on Monday, December 25, 2023 at 10:35 am a deployment of enemy soldiers in the vicinity of the “Mitat” Barracks with appropriate weapons.

-- The Islamic Resistance fighters targeted at 09:00 the ‘Al-Baghdadi’ Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted on Monday, December 25, 2023 at 12:40 pm “Beit Hillel” military base, east of “Kiryat Shmona”, with appropriate weapons, causing confirmed casualties.

-- The Islamic Resistance fighters targeted at 11:00 the ‘Ruwaisat Al-Alam’ Site in the occupied Lebanese Kfarshouba Hills and Shebaa Farms with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted on Monday, December 25, 2023 at 01:00 an enemy soldiers’ gathering in the vicinity of the “Birket Risha” site with appropriate weapons.

-- The Islamic Resistance fighters targeted at 11:30 a gathering of 'Israeli' occupation soldiers east of ‘Misgav Am’ with guided missiles, scoring direct hits.
+- And in response to the targeting of villages and civilian homes, the Islamic Resistance fighters targeted on Monday, December 25, 2023 at 12:40 p.m. buildings in “Misgav Am” settlement with rockets.

-- The Islamic Resistance fighters targeted at 14:00 an ‘Israeli’ infantry force in ‘Karm Al-Tuffah’ eastern ‘Branit’ Barracks and ‘Al-Raheb’ Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted on Monday, December 25, 2023 at 1:00 pm “Israeli” enemy soldiers in the vicinity of “Hanita" Site with appropriate weapons, causing confirmed casualties among soldiers who fell as dead and wounded.

-- The Islamic Resistance fighters targeted at 14:30 an ‘Israeli’ infantry force in ‘Shtula’ Forest with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:10 an ‘Israeli’ infantry force in ‘Hanita’ Forest with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted on Monday, December 25, 2023 at 1:00 pm “Avivim” settlement [the occupied Lebanese village of Saliha] and ‘Metula’ settlements with appropriate weapons.

-- The Islamic Resistance fighters targeted at 15:30 the ‘Birket Risha’ Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted on Monday, December 25, 2023 at 15:30 pm 'Metula" settlement with appropriate weapons.

-- The Islamic Resistance fighters targeted at 15:40 the ‘Jal Al-Alam’ Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted on Monday, December 25, 2023 at 04:45 pm “Israeli” enemy soldiers inside a building at “Manara Settlement” with appropriate weapons, causing confirmed casualties.

-- The Islamic Resistance fighters targeted at 22:40 two vehicles belonging to the Engineering Corps of the ‘Israeli’ occupation army while operating to set ablaze the forests facing the ‘Ramiya’ Site.
-Two vehicles were directly hit with guided missiles, set on fire, and leaving their crew members killed and injured.

 {And victory comes only from Allah – the Almighty, All-Wise.}